Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Introduction

-The prostate imaging reporting and data system (PIRADS) has established a set of recommendations for characterization of prostate lesions through a multi-parametric MRI exam, which features $$$T_2$$$-weighted ($$$T_2w$$$), diffusion weighted imaging (DWI), and dynamic contrast enhanced (DCE) MRI.
-PIRADSv2.11 discourages long echo-times for both $$$T_2w$$$ and DWI.
-At long $$$T_E$$$, fast spin echo $$$T_2w$$$ images would experience spatial blurring due to the long echo-train length, while long-$$$T_E$$$ DWI would drown under the noise floor.
+The prostate imaging reporting and data system (PIRADS) has established a set of recommendations for characterization of prostate lesions through a multi-parametric MRI exam, which features T2-weighted (T2w), diffusion weighted imaging (DWI), and dynamic contrast enhanced (DCE) MRI.
+PIRADSv2.11 discourages long echo-times for both T2w and DWI.
+At long TE, fast spin echo T2w images would experience spatial blurring due to the long echo-train length, while long-TE DWI would drown under the noise floor.
 These PIRADS recommendations were based on image quality, and did not attempt to optimize the overall contrast.

-Recently, using low-spatial resolution/high SNR, a non-trivial dependency of DWI on $$$T_E$$$ has been shown in volunteers.
-It was used to separate cellular (dominating at short $$$T_E$$$) from luminal (visible at long $$$T_E$$$) tissue compartments2.
-As the luminal diameter changes strongly in prostate cancer (from 300 down to 20 microns)3, we hypothesize stronger DWI contrast at longer $$$T_E$$$.
+Recently, using low-spatial resolution/high SNR, a non-trivial dependency of DWI on TE has been shown in volunteers.
+It was used to separate cellular (dominating at short TE) from luminal (visible at long TE) tissue compartments2.
+As the luminal diameter changes strongly in prostate cancer (from 300 down to 20 microns)3, we hypothesize stronger DWI contrast at longer TE.

-Here we use random matrix theory (RMT) reconstruction4 to increase the SNR of prostate DWI by 3-fold, for characterization of the relative contrast of the prostate MRI exam at long $$$T_E$$$.
+Here we use random matrix theory (RMT) reconstruction4 to increase the SNR of prostate DWI by 3-fold, for characterization of the relative contrast of the prostate MRI exam at long TE.

 Methods

 MRI: 3 Patients with PI-RADS 4-5 transition zone lesions, underwent multi-parametric prostate MRI on a 3T scanner (GE Healthcare DiscoveryTM MR750, Waukesha, WI) with an 8-channel pelvic surface array coil.
 Pulsed gradient spin echo DWI EPI was acquired on 3 non-collinear gradient directions for b=50 s/mm2 and b=1000 s/mm2, with 2 and 14 averages respectively.
-Other imaging parameters include $$$T_R = 8$$$s, T_E = [54,80,120,160] ms, diffusion time = [23,23,46,46] ms, bandwidth = 1953.12 Hz/pixel, voxel size = 1.375x1.375x4 mm3, FOV = 220x110x108 mm3, partial Fourier = 5/8 filled with POCS, and coil images were combined via adaptive combination5.
+Other imaging parameters include TR=8s, T_E = [54,80,120,160] ms, diffusion time = [23,23,46,46] ms, bandwidth = 1953.12 Hz/pixel, voxel size = 1.375x1.375x4 mm3, FOV = 220x110x108 mm3, partial Fourier = 5/8 filled with POCS, and coil images were combined via adaptive combination5.
 In-line averaging for both standard and RMT images was performed after PCA-based phase estimation4,6.

-Modeling: The apparent diffusion coefficient (ADC) and diffusion-free signal ($$$S|_{b=0}$$$) are calculated for each voxel via weighted linear least-squares7.
-Since our acquisition varied diffusion time together with the echo time, the ADC contrast depends on both parameters, whereas the “$$$T_2w$$$” image, only depends on $$$T_E$$$:$$S(b,T_E,t)=S|_{b=0}(T_E)\cdot e^{-b\cdot ADC(T_E,t)}$$
+Modeling: The apparent diffusion coefficient (ADC) and diffusion-free signal (S|b=0) are calculated for each voxel via weighted linear least-squares7.
+Since our acquisition varied diffusion time together with the echo time, the ADC contrast depends on both parameters, whereas the “T2w” image, only depends on TE:S(b,TE,t)=S|b=0(TE)ebADC(TE,t)

-By leveraging the large differences in $$$T_2$$$2,8-10 between compartments and relatively high SNR, biexponential $$$T_2$$$ could be measured from $$$S|_{b=0}$$$:
+By leveraging the large differences in T22,8-10 between compartments and relatively high SNR, biexponential T2 could be measured from S|b=0:

-Here $$$f$$$ is the cellular compartment fraction, $$$T_2^{(C)}$$$ and $$$T_2^{(L)}$$$ represent the fast (cellular) and slow (luminal) $$$T_2$$$ compartments.
-These values are then used to determine $$$T_E$$$-specific weights that define diffusion compartments of the prostate:$$ADC(T_E,t)=W(T_E)\cdot D^{(C)}(t)+(1-W(T_E))\cdot D^{(L)}(t),\,\,\,\mathrm{where}\,\,W(T_E)=\frac{C}{C+L}$$
+Here f is the cellular compartment fraction, T(C)2 and T(L)2 represent the fast (cellular) and slow (luminal) T2 compartments.
+These values are then used to determine TE-specific weights that define diffusion compartments of the prostate:ADC(TE,t)=W(TE)D(C)(t)+(1W(TE))D(L)(t),whereW(TE)=CC+L

-To resolve compartment diffusivities, we introduce their time-dependent models. $$$D^{(C)}(t)$$$ is modeled by the short-time limit2,11:$$D^{(L)}(t)=D^{(L)}_0\bigg(1-\frac{4}{9\sqrt{\pi}}\frac{S}{V}\sqrt{D^{(L)}_0t}\bigg),$$where the luminal surface-to-volume ratio, $$$S/V$$$, is related to the luminal diameter, $$$\bar{a}^L=6V/S$$$. $$$D^{(C)}(t)$$$ is modeled by the extended disorder power-law2,12,13:$$D^{(C)}(t)=D_\infty^{(C)}+A\cdot t^{-1/2},$$ with finite bulk cellular diffusion constant $$$D_\infty^{(C)}$$$ and the slope $$$A$$$ of the power-law tail quantifying the combination of cellular diameters and permeability.
-Both $$$S|_{b=0}(T_E)$$$ and $$$ADC(T_E,t)$$$ estimations were performed using dictionary-matching approach.
+To resolve compartment diffusivities, we introduce their time-dependent models.
+D(C)(t) is modeled by the short-time limit2,11:D(L)(t)=D(L)0(149πSVD(L)0t),where the luminal surface-to-volume ratio, S/V, is related to the luminal diameter, ˉaL=6V/S. D(C)(t) is modeled by the extended disorder power-law2,12,13:D(C)(t)=D(C)+At1/2, with finite bulk cellular diffusion constant D(C) and the slope A of the power-law tail quantifying the combination of cellular diameters and permeability.
+Both S|b=0(TE) and ADC(TE,t) estimations were performed using dictionary-matching approach.

-We apply this modeling approach to benign and malignant transition zones, thereby evaluating the effect of varying the echo time [Fig.2] on $$$ADC$$$ and $$$T_2w$$$ contrasts.
-We consider a series of synthesized $$$ADC(T_E,t$$$)-maps as potential new biomarkers [Fig.3], and demonstrate the evolution of ADC contrast with echo time for each compartment [Fig.4].
+We apply this modeling approach to benign and malignant transition zones, thereby evaluating the effect of varying the echo time [Fig.2] on ADC and T2w contrasts.
+We consider a series of synthesized ADC(TE,t)-maps as potential new biomarkers [Fig.3], and demonstrate the evolution of ADC contrast with echo time for each compartment [Fig.4].
 Area under the curve (AUC) analysis was used to determine the number of true positives versus false-positives between benign and lesion ROIs.

 Results & Discussion

-Following RMT reconstruction, there is a 3x reduction in the noise floor [Fig.1], allowing for sufficiently high SNR at long $$$T_E$$$, such that the signal is well above the noise floor [Fig.1].
-Without RMT, our findings related to the long $$$T_2$$$ (luminal compartment) would be biased by the noise floor.
+Following RMT reconstruction, there is a 3x reduction in the noise floor [Fig.1], allowing for sufficiently high SNR at long TE, such that the signal is well above the noise floor [Fig.1].
+Without RMT, our findings related to the long T2 (luminal compartment) would be biased by the noise floor.

-As $$$T_E$$$ increases, $$$ADC$$$ increases in benign, but less so in malignant tissue, which can be explained by selective suppression of cellular water due to increased $$$T_2$$$ weighting [Fig.2,5].
-A profound increase in $$$ADC$$$-contrast between benign and malignant tissues is observed with increasing $$$T_E$$$ [Fig.2], in line with high grade lesions having smaller luminal fractions3,10.
-The variation in $$$ADC$$$ also increased due to higher sensitivity to biological variation within the ROI.
-The corresponding AUC as function of $$$T_E$$$ (Fig.3) demonstrates an optimal $$$T_E$$$ for different patients, overall longer than currently used $$$T_E$$$ in clinic.
+As TE increases, ADC increases in benign, but less so in malignant tissue, which can be explained by selective suppression of cellular water due to increased T2 weighting [Fig.2,5].
+A profound increase in ADC-contrast between benign and malignant tissues is observed with increasing TE [Fig.2], in line with high grade lesions having smaller luminal fractions3,10.
+The variation in ADC also increased due to higher sensitivity to biological variation within the ROI.
+The corresponding AUC as function of TE (Fig.3) demonstrates an optimal TE for different patients, overall longer than currently used TE in clinic.

-Furthermore, biophysical modeling provides increased granularity towards diagnosis, as the lesion shows increased $$$f$$$ and decreased (consistent with histology)3 for all three patients [Fig.4].
-While the cellular volume fraction, $$$f$$$, has been proposed as a quantitative biomarker10,14,15 for prostate cancer diagnosis, our data shows that the luminal diameter changes more dramatically in malignant versus benign tissue [Fig.3,4].
+Furthermore, biophysical modeling provides increased granularity towards diagnosis, as the lesion shows increased f and decreased (consistent with histology)3 for all three patients [Fig.4].
+While the cellular volume fraction, f, has been proposed as a quantitative biomarker10,14,15 for prostate cancer diagnosis, our data shows that the luminal diameter changes more dramatically in malignant versus benign tissue [Fig.3,4].
 The precision of these parameters and correlation with cancer grade will be determined as more patients are scanned, which is ongoing.

 Conclusions

-We show here that $$$T_E$$$ is a critical covariate for separating between benign and malignant tissue with $$$ADC$$$ in prostate cancer.
-RMT-reconstruction is crucial for exploring previously unattainable and valuable regions in the parameter space (e.g., long $$$T_E$$$).
+We show here that TE is a critical covariate for separating between benign and malignant tissue with ADC in prostate cancer.
+RMT-reconstruction is crucial for exploring previously unattainable and valuable regions in the parameter space (e.g., long TE).
 We also showcase the additional value of biophysical modeling (ref.2) based on a clinically feasible acquisition to extract the luminal diameter, which could serve as a biomarker in prostate cancer diagnosis.

 Acknowledgements